Muir Central College

-Muir Central College in Allahabad in northern India was a college of higher education founded by William Muir in 1872.
-It had a separate existence to 1921, when as a result of the Allahabad University Act it was merged into Allahabad University.
+Muir Central College in Prayagraj (formerly Allahabad) in northern India was a college of higher education founded by William Muir in 1872.
+It had a separate existence to 1921, when as a result of the Allahabad University Act it was merged into University of Allahabad.

 The buildings (1872–1886) were a design by the British architect William Emerson.
 Initially the college was affiliated with the University of Calcutta.